foosasugaome/PROJECT1/README.md

 * Hamster will stop moving along the y axis when down arrow button is released
 * Candy positions are placed at random location in the play area.
 * Replaced prizes to candy and replaced claw with hamster.
 Used drawImage on canvas instead of fillRect
-* Function to start game.
-This should also work after every turn.
+* Function to start and retry after every turn.
+* HTML layout and design.
+* Tokens are computer after every turn.

 ![Claw Crane](images/hamster-hunter-beta.jpg)

-### To Do
+## To Do

-* HTML layout and design.
-* Create class to hold number of tokens.
-* Game can reset.
-But loop is still broken.
+* Test for bugs.

+## Stretch

+* Add more animations.

+## Changes

+* Changed name of the game.
+* Used keyboard keys to play the game.
+* Candy grabbed will only have an exchange value of 1.
+* Hamster movement randomized to add difficulty to game.
+* Collision computed at smaller target points for difficulty.

 ### Credit goes here